Gujranwala: Urban form

 Gujranwala's oldest precincts were laid according to the new city plan devised by Hari Singh Nalwa, following Ranjit Singh's establishment of Gujranwala as his capital in 1792.
 A street plan based mostly on a grid plan was implemented, with bazaars intersecting one another at 90-degree angles.
 Some of the blocks are rectangular in shape, resulting in a polygonal shaped old city.
 This old city was then enclosed by a high mud wall with gates and a fort that was built immediately north of the old city.
 The city's Sheranwala Bagh was also expanded under Hari Singh Nalwa's direction.

 Gujranwala's old city is centred on the Shahi (Royal) Bazaar.
 The old city is home to many of the city's pre-Partition houses of worship for Hindus and Sikhs.
 The Hindu Devi Talab temple was once famous for its large water-tank, and remains in good condition despite being used as a residence for a family who fled Patiala.
 The Sikh Gurdwara Damdama Sahib is located near the Devi Talab Temple, is important in Sikhism for its association with Baba Sahib Singh Bedi, a Sikh saint.
 An old gurdwara is also located near the Chashma Chowk intersection near Shahi Bazaar.

+Gujranwala was also home to a Jain community, called Bhabra in Punjab.
+In the heart of the town, Lala Mubdas Jain Mandir is present.
+The samadhi of Jain Acharya Atmaramji (also known as Acharya Vijayanandsuri, who died on 20 May 1896.
+The samadhi, now being restored, was visited by Jain Acharya Dharmadhurandar Suri in on 28 May 2023, along with other Jain munis and lay Jains after a gap to more than 75 years.